Default

 What challenges do individuals in forced marriages face in Saudi Arabia?

 Those in or escaping forced marriages in Saudi Arabia, including Americans, encounter many problems.
-The strict Sharia law and male guardianship system restrict women's freedoms and choices.
+The strict Sharia law and male guardianship system restrict women's freedoms and choices, particularly in the context of saudi arabia marriage.

 What risks and protections exist for individuals in forced marriages in Saudi Arabia?